Smokie (band): Height of popularity

-On 22 September 1975, Smokie released their second album, Changing All the Time.
+Around this time, Smokey Robinson threatened to file a lawsuit, alleging that the band's name would confuse the audience.
+In order to avoid legal action, the group changed the spelling to "Smokie".
+They began their first tour as headline act, after the release of their second album on 22 September 1975, Changing All the Time.
 The first single from the new album, "If You Think You Know How to Love Me", became a hit in many European countries, peaking at No. 3 in the UK Singles Chart.
 They followed it with "Don't Play Your Rock 'n' Roll to Me".

-Around this time, Smokey Robinson threatened to file a lawsuit, alleging that the band's name would confuse the audience.
-In order to avoid legal action, the group changed the spelling to "Smokie".
-They began their first tour as headline act, after the release of their second album.

-The third LP was partly produced in the US, where Nicky Chinn had relocated.
+The third album was partly produced in the US, where Nicky Chinn had relocated.
 Called Midnight Café, it built on the popularity of Changing All the Time.
 The subsequent years yielded a string of successful singles: "Something's Been Making Me Blue", "Wild Wild Angels", and "I'll Meet You At Midnight".
 Their cover of Australian band New World's single, "Living Next Door to Alice", released in November 1976, reached No. 5 on the UK Singles Chart, followed by another hit "Lay Back in the Arms of Someone".
 Smokie now found themselves European superstars, with sold-out tours and million-selling albums.
 The next two albums, 1977's Bright Lights & Back Alleys and The Montreux Album (1978), cemented their status and were both chart successes.
 From Bright Lights & Back Alleys came two hit singles, the reggae influenced "It's Your Life" and a cover of "Needles and Pins".

-At the peak of Smokie's success in 1978, Chris Norman teamed up with Suzi Quatro and released a duet single, "Stumblin' In" — another Chinnichap composition.
-Norman and Quatro were on top of the European charts for some time, and it reached the US Top 10, though only No. 41 in the UK.
+At the peak of Smokie's success in 1978, Chris Norman teamed up with Suzi Quatro and released a duet single, "Stumblin' In", another Chinnichap composition.
+Norman and Quatro were at the top of the European charts for some time, selling over one million copies and reaching no. 4 in the US Top 10, though only No. 41 in the UK.
 Smokie's subsequent 45 was "Mexican Girl".
 Composed by Norman and Spencer, the record saw the group actively distance itself from Chinnichap.
 Chris Norman and Pete Spencer wrote and produced the British football star Kevin Keegan's first single, "Head Over Heels in Love", a No. 31 UK hit.

 In 1979, the album The Other Side of the Road was released, entirely recorded in Australia.
 It spawned two more singles for the band, "Do to Me" and "Babe It's Up to You", but it became clear that their sales were declining.

 Smokie took a hiatus before Solid Ground was released in 1981.
 The advance single was a cover of Del Shannon's 1963 hit, "Little Town Flirt" — but it failed to reach the UK Singles Chart.

-Chris Norman and Pete Spencer wrote the song "This Time (We'll Get It Right)" which, recorded by 1982's England's World Cup Squad became a No. 2 hit in the UK Singles Chart.
+Chris Norman and Pete Spencer wrote and produced the song "This Time (We'll Get It Right)".
+It was recorded by the 1982 England's World Cup Squad and was a No. 2 hit in the UK Singles Chart, selling over one million copies.